networkx/networkx/doc/reference/algorithms/shortest_paths.rst

 When the query is restricted to a single pair of nodes, bidirectional variants of some algorithms can be applied to improve efficiency.
-In NetworkX, both bidirectional breadth–first search and bidirectional Dijkstra are available.
+In NetworkX, both bidirectional breadth–first search and bidirectional `Dijkstra <dijkstra.html>`_ are available.

 A less common query type is the single-target shortest path, where the goal is to find paths from all nodes to a given target.
 This can be computed by